 Keeping the skin open allows for the release of toxins and absorption of nutrients most efficiently.
 While the circulatory system is powered by the heart, and our respiratory system by our breath, the lymphatic system requires motion (and hydration!) to be stimulated.
 Lying just under the surface of the skin, the lymphatic system can also be stimulated through the simple yet ancient practice of dry brushing.

 Dry brushing doubles as a means of both exfoliation and detoxification for the skin.
-It lightly sloughs off dry winter skin, while reducing inflammation, increasing circulation, and balancing hormones.
+It lightly sloughs off dry winter skin, while improving circulation, soothing discomforts, and balancing hormones.

 This practice can be done once a day just before showering, bathing, entering a steam room, or sauna.
 You will use 1-2 drops of detoxifying essential oil on the brush before applying it to the body (we recommend sprinkling the drops on your palm first and sliding the bristles over it to distribute them evenly).
 Gently running the bristles of the brush, lightly coated with essential oil, along the surface of the skin from extremities inward, towards the heart, in light thorough strokes.